 0091 674 2300728

-A student, who is a M.Sc./M.Tech, and have qualified a national fellowship examination, need to realize that the PI will give ideas and support (similarly the student should also ponder on the idea and reciprocate back with dissimilar or better/finer ideas or equate the same idea) so that both the PI and the student, learn/de-learn/relearn and take science forward, which at the end will expand the horizon and the breadth of the student and ultimately benefit both the student and the PI’s lab.
+A student, who is an M.Sc./M.Tech, and have qualified a national fellowship examination, need to realize that the PI will give ideas and support.
+Similarly, the student should also ponder on the idea and reciprocate back with dissimilar or better/finer ideas or equate the same idea, so that both the PI and the student, learn/de-learn/relearn and take science forward, which at the end will expand the horizon and the breadth of the student and ultimately benefit both the student and the PI’s lab.

 I will earnestly request you to please inquire about me from anyone you like, inside or outside of ILS, judge and decide appropriately on your own before applying for any position(s) in my lab.